SuyeshBadge/fixin5mins/memory-bank/activeContext.md

 We have been implementing an automatic daily post scheduler that handles Instagram content posting with randomly generated times and template rotation.
 The scheduler posts content twice daily - once in the morning and once in the evening - using random times that change each day to maintain unpredictability and engagement.
 The scheduler also ensures that consecutive posts use different templates to maintain visual variety.

+We have now enhanced the scheduling system to use optimal posting times for each day of the week based on Instagram engagement research.
+The scheduler now randomly selects from researched optimal time slots for each day (e.g., Monday: 3pm, 5pm, 7pm) with small variations (±15 minutes) to maintain unpredictability while maximizing potential engagement.
+The system selects different templates for consecutive posts and maintains state between runs.

 ## Recent Changes

 - Integrated OpenRouter for AI text generation: